MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/access-fleet-hub-cluster-kubernetes-api.md

 # Access the Azure Kubernetes Fleet Manager hub cluster's Kubernetes API

-If your Azure Kubernetes Fleet Manager (Fleet) resource was created with a hub cluster enabled, you can use it to centrally control scenarios like Kubernetes resource propagation.
-In this article, you learn how to access the Kubernetes API of a hub cluster that the Fleet resource manages.
+If your Azure Kubernetes Fleet Manager (Kubernetes Fleet) resource was created with a hub cluster enabled, you can use it to centrally control scenarios like Kubernetes resource propagation.
+In this article, you learn how to access the Kubernetes API of a hub cluster that the Kubernetes Fleet resource manages.

 ## Prerequisites

 * [!INCLUDE [free trial note](~/reusable-content/ce-skilling/azure/includes/quickstarts-free-trial-note.md)]
-* You need a Fleet resource with a hub cluster and member clusters.
+* You need a Kubernetes Fleet resource with a hub cluster and member clusters.
 If you don't have one, see [Create an Azure Kubernetes Fleet Manager resource and join member clusters by using the Azure CLI](quickstart-create-fleet-and-members.md).
-* The identity (user or service principal) that you're using needs to have Microsoft.ContainerService/fleets/listCredentials/action permissions on the Fleet resource.
+* The identity (user or service principal) that you're using needs to have Microsoft.ContainerService/fleets/listCredentials/action permissions on the Kubernetes Fleet resource.

 ## Access the Kubernetes API

-1. Set the following environment variables for your subscription ID, resource group, and Fleet resource:
+1. Set the following environment variables for your subscription ID, resource group, and Kubernetes Fleet resource:

     ```azurecli-interactive
     export SUBSCRIPTION_ID=<subscription-id>